 However, according to Zhen, don’t count on this hack to work 100 percent of the time; more retailers are catching on to this card scheme and have adopted a cash-only policy for reloadable cards, preventing you from earning points on your card if you can’t use it toward the purchase.

 Photo credit: Stuart’Dootson

 5. Car rental insurance included.

-Most credit card reward programs involve earning and using points towards travel miles or retail products.
+Most credit card reward programs involve earning and using points toward travel miles or retail products.
 One travel-related benefit most people are unaware of is that you can use your card to get car rental insurance.
-Most major credit card providers offer their own insurance policies at significantly lower prices than opting for the car rental agency’s insurance packages.
+Most major credit card providers offer their own insurance policies at significantly lower prices than opting for the insurance package offered by a car rental agency.

-Card Hub conducted a survey last year that ranked Visa’s rental car insurance consumer approval rating at 87%.
-American Express and MasterCard also ranked highly, at 82% and 73%.
+According to a survey conducted by Card Hub, Visa’s rental car insurance has a consumer approval rating at 87 percent.
+American Express and MasterCard also ranked high, at 82 percent and 73 percent, respectively.
 When taking advantage of this credit card trick, make sure to first decline the rental agency’s insurance offer and use your credit card’s instead — you’ll need it to pay for the car rental.

 It’s not wise to become the type of hacker we think of when we hear about the clandestine antics of groups like Anonymous.
-But with some of these sneaky — and legal — credit maneuvers, you can circumvent some loopholes to “hack” your credit card to a better, bigger, wealthier savings.
+But with some of these sneaky, and legal, credit maneuvers, you can hack your credit card to build your savings.